 In 2017 Liz guided the young artists to create large self-portraits, which were exhibited

 at The Courthouse Youth Arts gallery in Geelong to celebrate Refugee Week.
-Use the

 following link to access a video explaining more: